ctidd/omnium/README.md

 A set of extensions for building web applications on axum.

+**Unstable:** This crate is not ready for use.
+The author is building out these extensions to iterate on a proof of concept, and the surface may change frequently.

 ## api

 The `api::responses` module provides a set of response conventions for axum handlers, implementing axum's `IntoResponse` trait for typical use cases.